Can you agree with me that you’re tired of hearing the digital marketing adage- “content is king”?

-Getting people to sign up for a free trial whilst leveraging your content might sound difficult, but we can use Google Analytics to check out what content in the past was popular enough so that you can start planning for the future.
+Getting people to sign up for a free trial while leveraging your content might sound difficult, but we can use Google Analytics to check out what content in the past was popular enough so that you can start planning for the future.

 Here’s the good news:

 In this short guide, I’ll show you how to redirect your efforts into focusing on generating content that can get visitors to sign up for your free trial.
-Using Google Analytics, I’ll set up goals and help you track visitor behaviour on your site.
+Using Google Analytics, I’ll set up goals and help you track visitor behavior on your site.

 What Kind of Content Was Working For My Site in the Past?

 As I had mentioned earlier, good-quality content can be useless if it doesn’t have a proper call-to-action to convert.
 The primary focus of any site that sells something is to get its users to do something.

 Understanding your Google Analytics will help you know what content resonates with your audience so that you may redirect your efforts toward creating similar content.

 You can do that by setting up goals on Google Analytics because you won’t be able to tell if an article has had a thousand sessions that led to 0.5% conversion compared to an article with 500 sessions but have had a 5% conversion rate without doing this.

 Even from the above example, you still have to note that popular content is more likely to drive a conversion than content with zero potential to convert.